zhangzh-pku/OM1/README.md

     ├── impl/
     │   └── passthrough.py
     └── connector/
-        ├── ros2.py      # Maps omOS to other system
+        ├── ros2.py      # Maps omOS data/commands to other ROS2
         ├── zenoh.py
         └── unitree_LL.py
 ```

-In genereral, each robot with have specific capabilties, and therefore, each module will be hardware specific.
-So if you are adding support for the Unitree G1 Humanoid, you could hane the module `move_unitree_g1`, and select that module in a `unitree_g1.json`, for example.
+In general, each robot will have specific capabilities, and therefore, each module will be hardware specific.

+*Example*: if you are adding support for the Unitree G1 Humanoid version 13.2b, which supports a new movement subtype such as `dance_2`, you could name the updated module `move_unitree_g1_13_2b` and select that module in your `unitree_g1.json` configuration file.

 ### Configuration